AnimalByte/GWAS_vcf_KG/README.md

 This project implements a GraphRAG architecture composed of three core components:

 1.  **Knowledge Graph (Neo4j):** A graph database that stores structured, interconnected data.
-This includes GWAS variants, their affected genes, biological pathways, associated phenotypes from clinical ontologies, and entities extracted from literature.
+This includes GWAS variants, their affected genes, biological pathways, associated phenotypes, known drug-gene interactions from the Drug-Gene Interaction Database (DGIdb), and entities extracted from literature.
 This structured backbone allows for precise, multi-hop queries to uncover complex relationships.

 2.  **Vector Database (ChromaDB):** A vector store containing embeddings of scientific abstracts from PubMed.
 This component enables fast and efficient **semantic search**, allowing the system to find documents based on conceptual meaning rather than just keywords.
 Embeddings are generated using a domain-specific PubMedBERT model.